 I went to Central Michigan University as a freshmen in the fall of 1999.
 My desire was to be your average college student without falling into all the temptations of drinking and sex and all that “bad” stuff I always heard about college students doing.
 I didn’t want to leave my Christianity when I went away to school, but at the same time I didn’t want it to be a huge part of my life.
-The second week I was at CMU I went to the Cru meeting.
+The second week I was at CMU, I went to the Cru meeting.
 The people seemed pretty nice and it was a good time so I figured I would keep going.
-I met a man on staff with Cru named Jason Smith there.
+I met a man who was a Cru staff member named Jason Smith there.
 He invited me to come to a Bible Study he was leading literally 30 feet from my dorm room.
 I told him that I would go but really had no intention of doing so, that was one step too far for me.
-I wanted to be a Christian, but not a disciple, I didn’t really want to live all of my life for God.
-As time went on and I got to know some people in Cru more I finally broke down and decided to go to the Bible Study and Jason started to disciple (spiritually mentor), me.
+I wanted to be a Christian, but not a disciple.
+I didn’t really want to live all of my life for God.
+As time went on and I got to know some people in Cru more, I finally broke down and decided to go to the Bible Study and Jason started to disciple (spiritually mentor), me.
 Soon that wasn’t all I was doing.
-I went to their Christmas Conference in Indianapolis and it was there that I decided to go on the Virginia Beach Summer Project, a ten week long campus ministry training program that Cru offers in the summer.
+I went to the Winter Conference in Indianapolis and it was there that I decided to go on the Virginia Beach Summer Mission, a ten week long campus ministry training program that Cru offers in the summer.

 There were about 70 other students in Virginia Beach from all over the country.
 While I was there I learned how to share my faith effectively and grew a ton in my relationship with God.
 When I returned to CMU in the fall, I was ready to be a leader in group there.
 Sometime that fall I remember thinking about the impact that Jason had on my life.
 I had grown so much spiritually in just a year and much of it was because of him.
 I started to wonder if I could have that same kind of impact on people’s lives and started to consider joining the staff of Cru for myself.